DataDog/ansible-datadog/README.md

 this role version 6 of the agent is installed by default (instead of version 5).

-Supports most Debian and RHEL-based Linux distributions.
+Supports most Debian and RHEL-based Linux distributions, and Windows.

 Installation
 ------------